jackhenry/elastic-sonar-search/README.md

 ## Project Structure

-This repo currently consists of two packages:
+This repo currently consists of three packages:

 * 1. `@elastic-sonar-search/api`
   * A NodeJS server that provides a search endpoint for clients.